Koha has a number of ways of managing authority records. Here are a few options.

 Each of these system preferences has a text box with the default text included, which can be added to or edited.

-Updated Headings When Linking Authorities
+Update Headings When Linking Authorities

 Functionality exists in Koha so that bibliographic headings are properly formatted when linked.
 Koha checks the control fields of the authority record and updates the heading indicators and adds a $2, if necessary.
 This change helps to enforce better data quality and authority control.
 When importing and linking a large batch of authorities, either through regular authority updates or a data migration, it is important to check the control fields because the authorities may be updated unexpectedly.

 Bug 40119 introduced an enhancement that updated the second indicator and added a $2 for cataloging sources for subject headings.
-Specifically Koha now checks these fields of the authority record:
+Koha now checks these fields of the authority record:

 008 space 11 = z